serieseight/scrollinview/README.md

 ### className

-The class name that Scroll in View uses when an element enters the viewport.
-Defaults to `js-in-view`.
+The class name that Scroll in View uses when an element enters the viewport (defaults to `js-in-view`).

 ```js
 scrollinview(event, { className: 'my-custom-class' })